Skip to main content

 • Treatment plans are short compared to competitors

-Nonetheless, Better U still offers a generally more affordable ketamine therapy experience without compromising on patient support.
-Just like Innerwell and Mindbloom, Better U gives all patients a free starter kit that includes a blood pressure cuff, eye mask, and journal.
-However, Better U also includes a pair of heart diffraction glasses (they make lights look like hearts), most likely as a way to try to make treatment sessions more “fun” and positive.
+Better U’s ketamine therapy plans are relatively short compared to those offered by competitors.
+The company offers two plans: five doses and nine doses.
+These plans are short compared to our other standard-dose recommendations, but Better U still offers a generally more affordable ketamine therapy experience without compromising on patient support.
+Like Innerwell and Mindbloom, Better U gives all patients a free starter kit that includes a blood pressure cuff, eye mask, journal, and a pair of heart diffraction glasses.
+(The glasses make lights look like hearts, which we imagine is a measure to make treatment sessions more “fun.”)

 Additionally, if you live in New York, California, or Florida, you can go in person to a Better U clinic for your ketamine therapy sessions.
-In addition to the lozenges, the clinics also offer ketamine infusions and injections.
-It’s worth noting, however, that in-office treatments may be more expensive than at-home ones.
+In addition to the lozenges, the clinics offer ketamine infusions and injections.
+Note that in-office treatments may be more expensive than at-home ones.

 Better U ketamine therapy pricing

-Here’s how the options compare:
+Here’s how the options compare on price:

 IntroductionTransformation